manny-uncharted/Project-14EXPERIENCE-CONTINUOUS-INTEGRATION-WITH-JENKINS-ANSIBLE-ARTIFACTORY-SONARQUBE-PHP/README.md

 ### Ansible Inventory
-Our Ansible inventory should look like this:
+Our Ansible inventory folder should look like this:
 ```
 ├── ci
 ├── dev